chipsalliance/firrtl-spec/spec.md

 argument.

-Functions participate in width-inference (see [@sec:width-inference]) at invocation sites in the same way modules to at instantiation sites.
+Functions participate in width-inference (see [@sec:width-inference]) at invocation sites in the same way modules do at instantiation sites.

 Functions cannot contain memories, registers, or instances.
 This makes them "stateless"